swift-nest/clutch/README-clutch.md

 - See main [Scenarios](Tests/clutchTests/Scenarios/ClutchCommandScenario.swift)
 - See [ClutchMainTests](Tests/clutchTests/ClutchMainTests.swift) for manual integration driver

-#### Nest configuration
+#### Nest configuration and clutch modes
 - tracing: env [none, CLUTCH_LOG]
 - nest finding:
     - NEST_PATH: dominates
     - name: from input, `NEST_NAME`, or 'Nest'
     - base: `NEST_BASE`, `HOME/REL_PATH` or `HOME/git`
     - nest names that are not identifiers should be rejected
+- `CLUTCH_LOG` defined or not
+- `CLUTCH_BUILD` undefined, `@`-delimited, or ~release +/- loud, verbose

 #### Script
+- path: absolute or relative (env converts to absolute)
-- name: 0, 1, n extensions
+- name: 1, 2, 3+ segments
-- invalid module names: spaces, non-ascii
+- invalid module names: non-alphanumeric, non-ascii
-- lifecycle: new, update
 - main type: top-level or @main (limitation: only on new)
+- build: release or debug
+- currency: new, up-to-date, bin-stale, peer-stale
+- validity: ok, or compile or run failure
 - verify library dependency
     - new script manifest declarations should track nest library name
-- build: release or debug

-#### Brittle
-- `// some @main comment` in a top-level main
-- main style changing from top-level to `@main` on edit
-- Non-compliant Package.swift
-- Error messages not clear or suited for users
-- Test relative paths
-- Polish documentation

-#### Modes
+#### Commands
-- all errors to stderr
+- see readme demo

 </details>